 Thornhill is a village situated on a bluff above the low lying land of the Carse of Stirling on the edge of the Loch Lomond and Trossach’s National Park, approximately 10 miles west of Stirling on the A873 Blairdrummond to Aberfoyle road.

 The commons in Thornhill are a unique feature, almost encircling the village.
 The North Common is a deliberately wild and uncultivated area to the North of Main Street.
 It is owned by the village and managed by the North Common Trust.
 Everyone is encouraged to get involved in helping to maintain and improve the common.
-The South Common is owned and maintained by Stirling Council and includes a football pitch and playpark.
-Paths within the village connect with others which form part of Stirling Council’s Core Path network.
+The South Common is owned and maintained by Stirling Council on behalf of the community and includes a football pitch and playpark.
+There is a network of paths in and around the village, some of which are part of Stirling Council’s Core Path network.

-The Primary School is in the heart of the village and students undertake their secondary education at McLaren High School in Callander.
+The Primary School is in the heart of the village and pupils undertake their secondary education at McLaren High School in Callander.

 It’s approximately one hour by road to both Edinburgh and Glasgow airports.
 The X10A bus service between Thornhill and Stirling runs six times a day, except Sundays.
 There is also a Demand Responsive Transport service which serves local areas not covered by the bus service.